maemo-leste/pymaemo-svn/www/documentation/python_hildon_manual/sphinx/hildonobjects.rst

 Description
 ===========

-`HildonCaption <HildonCaption>`_ is a single-child container widget that precedes the contained widget with a field label and an optional icon.
+:class:`HildonCaption` is a single-child container widget that precedes the contained widget with a field label and an optional icon.
 It allows grouping of several controls together.
 When a captioned widget has focus, both widget and caption label are displayed with active focus.